momalave/densecap4rank/README.md

 __Dense caption generation__

 The multiple captions (or dense captions) are generated using the dense captioning framework originally developed by Justin Johnson from Stanford University [Dense Captioning](https://github.com/jcjohnson/densecap).
-The architecture uses....
+The architecture uses (1) localization layer to determine region proposals, followed by (2) recognition network for region proposal updating and feature generation, and (3) LSTM language model for captions generation.

 __Elasticsearch__